AerialScreensaver/ScreenSaverMinimal/README.md

 Couple of examples of things you can't do, override the keyboard or read files outside of the system disk.

 Also note that you must sign and notarize your screen saver in order to be able to distribute it to other users.

+## SwiftUI/Combine

+This repository contains an experimental branch named `combine` that explores using SwiftUI with Combine for reactive state management in screen savers.
+The implementation includes:

+- **ScreenSaverViewModel**: ObservableObject with Combine publishers for reactive data updates
+- **SwiftUI ContentView**: Declarative UI with animations and state binding
+- **NSHostingView Integration**: Bridge between SwiftUI and ScreenSaverView framework

+**Current Status**: The SwiftUI implementation works correctly in the test app target but crashes when running as an actual screen saver.
+This suggests that SwiftUI may not be compatible with the screen saver framework's execution context, possibly due to:

+- Sandboxing restrictions in `legacyScreenSaver.appex`
+- SwiftUI runtime requirements that conflict with screen saver lifecycle
+- NSHostingView incompatibilities with the screen saver drawing context

+At this time, it may not be possible to reliably use SwiftUI in a screen saver context.
+The traditional AppKit/Core Graphics approach in the main branch remains the recommended implementation.